 Find a New Primary Care Provider

 View All Locations

 Discover classes, events, tours, and groups that fit your interests.

-Home > Be Healthy > Health Library > Lipid Disorders
+Home > Be Healthy > Health Library > Familial Lipid Disorders

-Lipid disorders are problems that affect the way cholesterol is produced, used, carried in the blood, or disposed of by the body.
-People who have lipid disorders develop very high total cholesterol levels, very low HDL (or "good") cholesterol levels, and/or high triglyceride levels.
+Lipid disorders that are inherited are called familial or genetic lipid disorders.
+These disorders are problems that affect the way cholesterol is produced, used, carried in the blood, or disposed of by the body.
+People who have lipid disorders may have very high LDL cholesterol levels and/or high triglyceride levels.

 If a person is known to have a lipid disorder, treatment can be started early to lower the person's cholesterol.
-And family members can be made aware that they may also be at risk.
+Family members may have a test to check for high cholesterol and triglyceride levels.